nataliabu/linear_data_structures/README.md

 connecting the wagons.

 [linked_lists.py](https://github.com/nataliabu/linear_data_structures/blob/main/linked_lists.py)
-is my implementation of linked lists using python (using also my implementation of nodes)
+is my implementation of linked lists using python (using also my implementation of nodes).

 ## Stacks